 And while it may look intimidating if it’s not your staple flavor profile, obviously I took every short cut possible so while this may not win a prize for authenticity… it’s so DOABLE and SO GOOD and will add just the right amount of variety to your dinners.
 Especially if you prefer to work with one or two batches of protein all week like I do.

 Besides that… I just used my trusty, STAPLE carnitas recipe that we make at least a couple of times a month.
-Heated it up in a pan with a little added garlic salt to liven it up a bit- it’s perfect!
-Throw it on a lightly toasted baguette or sandwich roll, topped with the spicy cilantro garlic mayo, a generous amount of punchy pickled veggies, a bunch of fresh cilantro, cucumbers and jalapenos and you’ll feel like a CHEF.
+Heated it up in a pan with a little added garlic salt to liven it up a bit- it’s perfect! (make sure to remove from heat as soon as it’s warm.. you don’t want to recook it!)
+Throw it on a lightly toasted baguette or sandwich roll, topped with the spicy cilantro garlic mayo, a generous amount of punchy pickled veggies, a bunch of fresh cilantro leaves, cucumber slices and jalapenos and you’ll feel like a CHEF.
 Or like you’re at a Vietnamese restaurant.
 Or at least a trendy food truck in Boston.
-Ok or AT LEAST proud that you stepped outside your carnitas taco box.
+Ok or AT LEAST proud that you stepped outside your carnitas taco box street food.
 (Just me?)

 Instant-Pot Healthy Banh Mi Sandwich